About Londonderry Corporation records

 PRONI and Derry City Council Archive have worked together to digitise historic records from the Londonderry Corporation from 1673 to 1901.

-Records held at Derry City and Strabane District Council Archive and at PRONI
+Derry City and Strabane District Council Archive

 The Archive and Genealogical Service, located at the Tower Museum, is the access point for the Council’s archive and genealogical collections.
-The collections include records such as minute volumes and correspondence, plus a wide range of architectural drawings, art work on paper and private collections relating to the railway industry, the shirt factories and civil rights.
+The collections include records such as minute volumes and correspondence, plus a wide range of architectural drawings, art work on paper and private collections on the railway industry, the shirt factories and civil rights.

-- Bernadette Walsh, Archivist
+- Bernadette Walsh, archivist

-- 028 71253253
+- 028 7125 3253

-What does PRONI have?
+What PRONI has

-PRONI holds several of the early Corporation minute books, plus records relating to finance, education, health, housing, transport, water, welfare and town planning and development.
+PRONI holds several of the early corporation minute books, plus records on finance, education, health, housing, transport, water, welfare and town planning and development.

 To increase access to the 1673-1901 part of the early minute book collection, a partnership was established in December 2009 between PRONI and the Derry City Council Archive to produce digital copies which could be accessed online.
 This online resource is the product of the partnership.

-Each minute book begins with the date of the meeting of the Common Council and a list of those members in attendance.
+Each minute book begins with the date of the meeting of the common council and a list of those members in attendance.

-Registers and extracts from the Minute Books which relate to Freemen of the City have been digitised.
+Registers and extracts from the minute books which relate to freemen of the city have been digitised.

-War Memorial Records
+War Memorial records